kongo2002/eventuate-chaos/scenarios/counter/README.markdown

-# Chaos test of distributed CRDT-based counter application
+# Chaos test of distributed operation-based Counter CRDT

 This scenario is another example of an [Eventuate][eventuate] application that is being tested under network failures and partitions.